Speedinvest Blog

 Exciting things are brewing in the Austrian deep tech scene.
 With one of the highest Nobel STEM laureates per capita in the world (the most recent being Anton Zeilinger, the 2022 Nobel laureate in physics), Austria is rife with technical talent that fosters a quickly growing deep tech ecosystem.

 The country’s top research institutions and universities attract deep tech innovators from far and wide, and their graduates go on to apply their expertise in the startups they found both at home and abroad.
-With that in mind, we’ve led seed rounds for two such companies: QphoX and planQC––both of which were founded by Austrian scientists and entrepreneurs.
+With that in mind, we’ve led seed rounds for two such companies: QphoX and planqc –– both of which were founded by Austrian scientists and entrepreneurs.

-QphoX is the only commercial entity in the world scaling up the future of the quantum internet via their proprietary quantum modem.
+QphoX is the only commercial entity in the world scaling up the future of the quantum internet via its proprietary quantum modem.
 Based in Delft, the Austrian CEO has a long research history with the University of Vienna.
-An Austrian founder with ties to the University of Innsbruck went on to found planQC, a Munich Quantum Valley startup building one of the only commercially viable neutral atom-based quantum computers in Europe.

 On top of this, the aforementioned Crate.io and Bitmovin also feature in our Austrian deep tech portfolio.
 Overall, we’re optimistic and looking forward to backing more innovation coming out of this market.